snimu/mixture-of-tokenizers/modded-nanogpt/devlog.md

 1. Train again with char-dim of 768 like the model-dim &rarr; does loss improve?
 2. Train with larger and smaller sliding window sizes

+**Changing sliding window size.**

+Repetition: results with sliding window size of 16 (default)

+- Per-step time: 523ms
+- Final loss: 3.3087

+Results with sliding window size of 4:

+- Per-step time: 525ms
+  - &rarr; this doesn't even save any time...
+  - Probably because the block size is 128.
+  - But wait!
+It's 16 tokens, so 256 chars!
+That cannot be the reason.
+  - Does FlexAttention simply suck?
+  - Let's wait for the larger sliding window size before jumping to conclusions.
+- Final loss: 3.3115
+  - At least that's lower, so this part makes sense.

+Results with sliding window size of 64:

+- Per-step time: 525ms
+  - &rarr; why the fuck does this not make any difference?
+  - This makes it seem to me like there is some problem with the block creation.
+  - I hope it is; that would explain the huge slowdown.